In This Article

 Your Regulators Will Ask About Device Compliance.
 Have the Answer Ready.

-ABT configures Intune compliance policies, Conditional Access enforcement, and endpoint monitoring for banks, credit unions, and mortgage companies.
-One conversation shows you the gap between your current posture and what examiners expect.
+ABT runs the M365 Guardian device-compliance baseline (Microsoft Intune + Microsoft Entra ID Conditional Access + Microsoft Defender for Endpoint) for banks, credit unions, and mortgage companies.
+One conversation maps the gap between your current posture and what examiners expect.

 Frequently Asked Questions

-No. When using Mobile Application Management or BYOD enrollment, Intune isolates business data from personal data on the device.
+No. When using mobile application management or bring-your-own-device enrollment, Intune isolates business data from personal data on the device.
 IT administrators can wipe company emails and files if an employee leaves, but they cannot access personal text messages, photos, or browsing history.
 This separation is a core design principle of the platform.

 The response depends on your policy configuration.
-Typically the device receives a short grace period to resolve the issue, such as installing a required OS update.
-If the device remains non-compliant after the grace period, Conditional Access blocks it from accessing Microsoft 365 resources like Teams, SharePoint, and OneDrive until remediation is complete.
+Typically the device receives a short grace period to resolve the issue, such as installing a required operating system update.
+If the device remains non-compliant after the grace period, Microsoft Entra ID Conditional Access blocks it from accessing Microsoft 365 resources like Teams, SharePoint, and OneDrive until remediation is complete.

-Intune generates documented compliance reports showing encryption status, OS versions, and device health across your entire fleet.
+Microsoft Intune generates documented compliance reports showing encryption status, operating system versions, and device health across your entire fleet.
 These reports provide the audit-ready evidence that NCUA, OCC, FFIEC, and state examiners expect when they ask how your institution manages endpoint security.
 Policies are enforceable and logged, not just written on paper.
+ABT's M365 Guardian operating model arranges those reports against the specific question sets each examiner type uses.

 Yes.
-Intune supports full device enrollment with MDM for company-owned hardware and lighter MAM-only policies for personal devices.
+Microsoft Intune supports full device enrollment with mobile device management for company-owned hardware and lighter mobile-application-management-only policies for personal devices.
 This dual approach lets financial institutions enforce strict compliance on corporate laptops and workstations while protecting business data on personal phones without overreaching into employee privacy.

 Justin Kirsch